burtr/reu-cfs/reu-cfs-2021/sickles-setup.md

 ### install gpu and deep learning stuff

 It often takes awhile to solve the environment.
-This might mean you need to adjust the versions of your software.
-It can help to run:
+If it says it found conflicts and starts to try to tell you about them, warning that it can take a few minutes, try another approach.

+It helped me to update all:

 <pre>
 conda update conda --all
 conda update anaconda
 </pre>

-I had to run this to install pytorch.
-They did a few downgrades to get pytorch.
+After updating all, install pytorch worked, but the enviornment solver downgrading some packages.

 `conda install cudnn`